Lifestyle

 “Adapting to technology is key,” says Mark McCrindle.
 “It’s about micro-skilling and upskilling, keeping up with skills in technology and adapting to change.”

 The 2023 Skills Priority List from Jobs and Skills Australia shows there are national shortages in 36% of occupations, from Accommodation and Hospitality Managers to Cabinet Makers to Web Developers, so leaning in to lifelong learning can pay dividends.
-(See the full Skills Prioity List here.)
+(See the full Skills Priority List here.)

 McCrindle and Salt agree that the most important skills for older workers are social.